Dream-World-Coder/opencanvas/README.md

 ---

+also easily create e-books as your collection grows

+---

 so /gallery --> home page -- mixture also based on interests will be added later /gallery/pic --> in header
 /gallery/text --> in header